Alex Fitzpatrick: Professional career

 Fitzpatrick turned professional in June 2022 and became an affiliate member of the European Tour.
 He made his professional debut at the 2022 Horizon Irish Open.

 In August 2022, Fitzpatrick played five tournaments on the PGA Tour Canada, with a best finish of tied 11th at the Ontario Open.

-He made the cut in his next four tournaments on the European Tour, earning a total of 129,014 €, with a best finish of tied 13th at the 2022 Cazoo Open de France in September.
+He made the cut in his next four tournaments on the European Tour, earning a total of €129,014, with a best finish of tied 13th at the 2022 Cazoo Open de France in September.

+Fitzpatrick qualified for the 2023 Open Championship at Royal Liverpool.
+He entered his first major championship, via the qualifying competition held at West Lancashire prior.
+After the third round he shared 9th place.
+He eventually finished tied 17th, four strokes better than his brother Matt Fitzpatrick, who finished tied 41st.
+Fitzpatrick's third round of 65 tied the previous lowest round at an Open Championship at Royal Liverpool.

+In August 2023, Fitzpatrick claimed his first professional victory at the British Challenge on the Challenge Tour.
+He shot a final-round 68 to win by five shots.

+Later in the same month, Fitzpatrick finished second at a European Tour event, the ISPS Handa World Invitational, played at Galgorm Castle in the Northern Ireland.